Enjoy a jar of everything bagel seasoning — whether you live by a Trader Joe’s or not! Just 6 ingredients and delicious on just about everything.

-Everything Bagel Seasoning is having a moment, isn’t it?
-It’s EVERYWHERE lately, and luckily for those who are avoiding bagels and other carby/gluteny things you can have that same flavor on other things!
+It’s brilliant, really.
+Luckily for those who are avoiding bagels and other carby/gluteny things you can have that same flavor on other things!

 After seeing all of those who didn’t have a Trader Joe’s nearby lament about not being able to get any EBS, I was determined to help you out.
 Yeah, Everything Bagel Seasoning has an acronym now. #arrived

-The key to making a good batch is getting all of the components roughly the same size.
+The key to making a good batch of is getting all of the components roughly the same size.
 Don’t make substitutions — like using granulated garlic or regular salt — or else it’ll all settle to the bottom and the flavor won’t be quite right.

 (Believe me, I’ve tried.)

-And I highly recommend using Maldon sea salt.
+I highly recommend using Maldon sea salt.
 I got some coarse sea salt and it was like biting into little rocks.
 I found this at a regular (nicer) grocery store, and realized later it was cheaper on Amazon. *facepalm*